P0ulpy/cmake-vcpkg-template/README.md

 ## Generate your project

-Running `generate-cmake-*.sh` or `generate-cmake-*.bat` will install dependencies if required and then generate your cmake solution.
+Running `generate-cmake-*.sh` will install dependencies if required and then generate your cmake solution.

 Use it every times you add a dependency or modify `CMakeLists.txt`